cisco/mindmeld/docs/source/userguide/architecture.rst

 Question Answerer
 -----------------

 Most of the modern conversational apps today rely on a Knowledge Base to understand user requests and answer questions.
 The knowledge base is a comprehensive repository of all the important world knowledge for a given application use case.
 The component responsible for interfacing with the knowledge base is called the Question Answerer.
-Refer to Steps :doc:`5 <../quickstart/05_create_the_knowledge_base>` and :doc:`9 <../quickstart/09_optimize_question_answering_performance>` of the Step-By-Step Guide for an introduction to the topics of Knowledge Base and Question Answering.
+See Steps :doc:`5 <../quickstart/05_create_the_knowledge_base>` and :doc:`9 <../quickstart/09_optimize_question_answering_performance>` of the Step-By-Step Guide for an introduction to the topics of Knowledge Base and Question Answering.

 The question answerer uses information retrieval techniques to identify the best answer candidates from the knowledge base that satisfy a given set of constraints.
 For example, the question answerer for a restaurant app might rely on a knowledge base containing a detailed menu of all the available items, in order to identify the user requested dishes and answer questions about them.
 Similarly, the question answerer for a voice-activated multimedia device might have a knowledge base containing detailed information about every song or album in a music library.